usdoj-crt/beta-ada/_pages/notices/_posts/2022-11-02-upcoming-changes.md

 title: The New ADA.gov
 title_es: The New ADA.gov
-notice_text: In the coming weeks this site will become ADA.gov.
+notice_text: Soon the beta site will become the new ADA.gov.
 Learn more about what to expect.
-notice_text_es: In the coming weeks this site will become ADA.gov.
+notice_text_es:  Soon the beta site will become the new ADA.gov.
 Learn more about what to expect.

 ---